 What is the Earned Income Tax Credit?

 The Earned Income Tax Credit (EITC) is a federal tax credit that serves as one of the nation’s most effective policies at keeping working families out of poverty and moving toward the middle class.
 It cuts taxes from the bottom up for people like sales clerks, teaching assistants, home health aides and other workers that earn low wages.
 The credit is available only to people who work and grows in size, up to a point, as wages rise.
-That encourages people to stay employed and work more hours, rather than rely on public assistance.
+That encourages people to stay employed and work more hours.
 The exact size of a family’s credit depends on their household income, marriage status and number of dependent children.

 Georgia Work Credit Would Boost State Economy, Working Families

-Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10% refundable state EITC.
+Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10 percent percent refundable state EITC.
 The Georgia Work Credit would:

 Provide a bottom-up tax cut to working Georgia families.
 The Georgia Work Credit would reduce tax bills for families that work but struggle to make ends meet because of low-wage jobs.
 A young married couple with a new child and $29,000 of annual income could see a state tax cut of $250.